 In a celebration of Nureyev’s fiftieth birthday in 1988, Guillem was given the lead role in Giselle.
 It was showcased by the Royal Ballet and a year later she took on the role of a freelance ballerina and was continually a guest principal dancer with the Royal Ballet.
 Her desire to work and dance while not tied down to a specific company earned her the title “Mademoiselle Non.”

 Guillem created Evientia, a television show featuring ballet and dance, in 1995.
 It won a number of international competitions.
 Three years later she produced her own adaptation of Giselle for the Finnish National Ballet in Helsinki, and in 2001 Guillem performed the same production in Milan for the La Scala Ballet.

 She was named the first ever winner of the Nijinsky Prize for the world’s best ballerina in 2001.
 Two years later Guillem directed a pivotal part of the Nureyev tribute program but her artistic vision of having the dancers perform in front of giant photos of Nureyev was not well received.

 Guillem’s final performance was just last year on December 31st live on Japanese television.
 She danced in Boléro by Maurice Béjart.

-Craving on some of the best ballet performances in the planet?
-Check out here and start watching today.
-(And for 10 days free!)
+Are you craving some of the best ballet performances in the planet?
+Check here and start watching today.
+(And for ten days free!)